propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.0 =
+* BETA release of applicant login, registration and account management.
+Includes new 'Property Hive Contact' user role and shortcodes [propertyhive_login_form], [applicant_registration_form] and [propertyhive_my_account]
+* Guaranteed 'property' class exists when running post_class() filter.
+Done to accommodate [Infinite Scroll add on](https://wp-property-hive.com/addons/infinite-scroll/ "Infinite Scroll add on")
+* Improved reliability of geocoding when getting coords by using more of the address
+* Declared compatibility for WordPress 4.7.5

 = 1.3.20 =
 * Added new setting to specify if search by address keyword should do exact or loose search